Little Red Dots: an abundant population of faint AGN at z~5 revealed by the EIGER and FRESCO JWST surveys: All H fits and stamps

+In Figure $\ref{fig:profilegrid}$ we show the fitted H$\alpha$ profiles for all 20 BL H$\alpha$ emitters as described in \S $\ref{sec:fit1D}$.
 In Figures $\ref{fig:ap1}$ and $\ref{fig:ap2}$ we show the F200W and F356W (for EIGER) and F182M+F210M and F444W (for FRESCO) stamps highlighting the differences in the morphology in the red filters that contain the broad H$\alpha$ emission, and the bluer filters that trace the rest-frame UV.

 \end{CJK*}